M-Croghan/CSNotebook-Interview-Prep/Java_OOP.md

 * StringBuilder allows for dynamic modification of a string.
 It has it's own methods.
 The difference between StringBuilder and StringBuffer is that StringBuilder is unsynchronized where StringBuffer is synchronized.

 ### <span style="color: aqua">Explain Overriding</span>
 - Method overriding is used to provide the specific implementation of the method that is already provided by its super class.
   - It replaces the superclass method with a different version.
 - In case of method overriding, parameter must be same.
 - Method overriding is the example of run time polymorphism.
 - Return type must be same or covariant in method overriding.
 - Cannot override private, static, or final methods.
 (Only non-static)… (Hiding for static methods)

+### <span style="color: aqua">What is a Stream?
+What qualifies as one?</span>
+A stream is a sequence of objects that supports various methods which can be pipelined to produce the desired result.
+The keyword ***collection*** is a pre-requisite to be considered a stream.
+- A stream is not a data structure instead it takes input from the Collections, Arrays or I/O channels.

+- Streams don’t change the original data structure, they only provide the result as per the pipelined methods.

+- Each intermediate operation is lazily executed and returns a stream as a result, hence various intermediate operations can be pipelined.
+Terminal operations mark the end of the stream and return the result.

+### <span style="color: aqua">How would you order the filtering & sorting of a stream?</span>
+The most appropriate approach is to filter the collection first, then sort it.
+Filter will reduce the total number of elements to sort and thus result in fewer calls when sorting.

+### <span style="color: aqua">What is the Optional Class?</span>
+Optional is a special class which can be used if you suspect a value to be null rather than having to handle numerous null checks.
+Optional is a container object which may or may not contain a non-null value.
+You can specify alternate values to return or alternate code to run.
+This makes the code more readable because the facts which were hidden are now visible.

+### <span style="color: aqua"></span>

+### <span style="color: aqua"></span>

+### <span style="color: aqua"></span>

+### <span style="color: aqua"></span>

 ### <span style="color: aqua"></span>